PAST DUE DISABILITY BENEFITS

 YOUR ONSET DATE OF DISABILITY

-The next important date in calculating your past due benefits is your alleged onset date of disability.
+The next important date in figuring out your past due benefits is your alleged onset date.
 There are number of reasons why this date is important.
 First, it is the date you claim your disability began.

-When you file your application for SSD benefits, you will pick a date that your disability began.
+When you file your application for SSD benefits, you will pick a date that your medical condition kept you from working.
 Sometimes, this is an easy thing to do.
 Perhaps it is the last day you actually went to work.
 For example, perhaps you had a heart attack and never returned to work.
 Or, you may have been in the hospital on a certain date and did not attempt to work after that.
-Therefore, you would pick the date of your disabling event as your onset date of disability.
+Therefore, you would pick the date of your injury as your onset date.

 THE ALLEGED ONSET DATE AND THE ESTABLISHED ONSET DATE

 The date you choose is known as you “alleged onset date” (AOD).
 But just because you choose that date does not mean that the SSA will agree with you.
-The SSA may decide you became eligible for benefits due to disability at a later date in time.
+The SSA may decide to pay you benefits at a later date in time.

 For example, perhaps you had a heart attack and didn’t return to work, but the SSA may choose a later onset date where the medical records show your heart condition got worse.
-Likewise, perhaps you were in the hospital for depression and didn’t return to work.
-But later in time, you received an official diagnosis of Major Depression.
+Likewise, perhaps you were in the hospital for your heart condition and didn’t return to work.
+But later in time, the doctor tells you that you have Major Depression.
 The SSA may choose the later date as your onset date.

 One the SSA chooses an onset date, even if it is the same as the onset date you chose, they will call it an “established onset date” (EOD).
 Remember, the AOD is not always the same date is the AOD you chose.
 But why does that matter?

 Because the EOD is the date that Social Security states your disability actually began.
-Therefore, the SSA will use your EOD date to establish your eligibility for past due benefits.
+Therefore, the SSA will use your EOD date to determine when to pay you past due benefits.
 The 5 month waiting period for benefits begins on the date of your EOD.

 THE FIVE MONTH WAITING PERIOD FOR SSDI BENEFITS

-The 5 month waiting period also creates other examples of not being eligible for past due benefits.
-For example, if you apply for SSD benefits the day you stop working due to a severe illness and the SSA finds you eligible for benefits within 3 months of your application date, then you would not have any past due benefits.
+The 5 month waiting period also creates other examples of not being able to get past due benefits.
+For example, if you apply for SSD benefits the day you stop working due to a severe illness and the SSA finds you should be paid benefits within 3 months of your application date, then you would not have any past due benefits.

 Additionally, your SSD benefits would not begin until the five month waiting period ends.
-So, if the SSA found you disabled 3 months after you applied for benefits, then you would still have two more months to wait before your SSD payment begins.
+So, if the SSA found your medical condition kept you from working 3 months after you applied for benefits, then you would still have two more months to wait before your SSD payment begins.

 Most people, however, are not granted benefits within 3 months of filing their SSD application.
-Because it can take up to 2 years to be approved, most people who file for benefits will receive past due SSD benefits.
+Because it can take up to 2 years to win benefits, most people who file for benefits will receive past due SSD benefits.

-PAST DUE SSI BENEFITS BEGIN THE DAY YOU APPLY FOR SSI BENEFITS
+PAST DUE SSI BENEFITS START WHEN YOU APPLY

 Supplemental Security Income (SSI) benefits are completely different than SSD benefits.
-The day you apply for SSI benefits is also the day you become eligible for SSI payments.
+The day you apply for SSI benefits is also the day you can first receive SSI payments.
 There is no five month waiting period for SSI benefits.

 However, you are also not able to receive past due benefits prior to the date of your SSI application.
 For example, you cannot claim any SSI benefits one year prior to the date of your application.
-This is true, even if you can prove that you were disabled prior to the date of the SSI application.
+This is true, even if you can prove that you were unable to work prior to the date of the SSI application.

 The only past due benefits SSI you can receive is for the months the SSA took to decide your claim.

 For example, pretend you file an application for benefits online at SSA’s website.
 Let’s say that you file the application on January 1, 2023.
-The day you file your SSI application is also the date you first become eligible for the payment of benefits.
+The day you file your SSI application is also the date you can first get a payment of benefits.
 This is true even if you allege your disability began June 1, 2022.
 You will not receive SSI benefits prior to the date of your SSI application.
-Therefore, most people choose the date they file their SSI application as their alleged onset date of disability.
+Therefore, most people choose the date they file their SSI application as their alleged onset date for benefits.

 YOUR ONSET DATE STILL APPLIES IN AN SSI CLAIM

 The soonest you can receive past due SSI benefits is the first of the month after the month in which you file your application.
-Using the above example, if the SSA finds you disabled, then your first SSI payment would be due on February 1, 2023.
-If the SSA finds you eligible for SSI benefits in June of 2022, then you would receive past due benefits beginning in February of 2023.
+Using the above example, if the SSA finds you deserve benefits, then your first SSI payment would be due on February 1, 2023.
+If the SSA finds you should be paid SSI benefits in June of 2022, then you would receive past due benefits beginning in February of 2023.
 Because, that is when you applied.

-If the SSA decides your disability began at a later date, then your SSI benefits would begin after your SSI application date.
-Your benefits would start the month after the month that SSA found you disabled.
+If the SSA decides your severe medical conditions began at a later date, then your SSI benefits would begin after your SSI application date.
+Your benefits would start the month after the month that SSA found you should get benefits.